Your Grandmother’s Strength Lives in Your Cells: Epigenetics and the Science of Ancestral Memory

 Yoruba (Nigeria) — Ori and Ancestral Blessing

 Ori is the personal deity within each person — the inner head, the seat of destiny.
 Yoruba tradition teaches that Ori is shaped by the ancestral line before birth, carrying both the unresolved work and the accumulated blessings of those who came before.
-To honor your Ori is to honor every ancestor whose choices shaped what you carry in your body today.

 Ubuntu (Bantu/Nguni, Southern Africa)